Death-Truction/Conversation-Engine/README.md

 ## About The Project

-ConversationsEngine is a framework that is supposed to be used as a dialog management system.
+Conversation-Engine is a framework that is supposed to be used as a dialog management system.
 It is designed to simplify the creation of chatbots by combining skills and a single NLP-Component} into an all in one system.<br>
 The system is based on a finite state machine to create an accessible testing environment.